Match Day (video game): Reception

+In the 1985 Crash awards, it was voted the 3rd best sports game.

 Legacy

-The sequel, Match Day II was much the same but incorporated two features still used today in most football titles - a deflection system, the ball could bounce off players, which meant headers were possible, and a shot power system, although it was as easy to accidentally backheel the ball with this system, as it was to hit a powerful shot.
+The sequel, Match Day II was much the same but incorporated several features still used today in most football titles - a deflection system, the ball could bounce off players, which meant headers were possible, twin-player mode, and a shot power system, although it was as easy to accidentally backheel the ball with this system, as it was to hit a powerful shot.
 The game is also similar to a previously, not published game by Jon Ritman, Soccerama.

 Later, in 1995, Jon Ritman tried to release Match Day III, but the name of the game was changed to Super Match Soccer to avoid any potential legal issues.